sdimakis/moral-psych-sp2022/content/syllabus.md

 </div>

-When you e-mail me, please add PSY407 in the subject line (e.g., “PSY407 Question about reflections”). <u>I will get back to you within 24 hours on workdays, or 48 hours over the weekend.</u> If I do not respond to your email within 48 hours, please resend it because I may have not received it.
+When you e-mail me, please add PSY407 in the subject line (e.g., “PSY407 Question about reflections”). <b>I will get back to you within 24 hours on workdays, or 48 hours over the weekend.</b> If I do not respond to your email within 48 hours, please resend it because I may have not received it.
 I recommend attending my office hours (or making an appointment with me) if you would like to brainstorm topic ideas for the term paper or review answers marked incorrect from the midterm exam.
 For papers, I prefer to help in the outline stage and cannot review full drafts prior to submission.

 <div class="heatMap">